jurgen-kluft/xvmem/VIRTUAL ALLOCATOR.md

 - Fast [+]
 - Difficult to detect memory corruption [-]

-## Coalesce Allocator
+## Coalesce Allocator A

 - Can use more than one instance
-- Size example: 8 KB < Size < 128 KB
+- Size range: 8 KB < Size < 128 KB
 - Size alignment: 256
+- A reserved memory range (768MB) of contiguous virtual pages
+- Releases pages back to its underlying page allocator
+- Best-Fit strategy
+- Suitable for GPU memory

+## Coalesce Allocator B

+- Can use more than one instance
+- Size range: 128 KB < Size < 640 KB
+- Size alignment: 1024
-- A reserved memory range of contiguous virtual pages
+- A reserved memory range (768MB) of contiguous virtual pages
 - Releases pages back to its underlying page allocator
 - Best-Fit strategy
 - Suitable for GPU memory

 ## Segregated Allocator [WIP]